With the arrival of the holiday season, UGI encourages all members of the community to remember the following energy-related safety tips:

 · Protect your family, friends, and co-workers from carbon monoxide (CO).
 CO is a colorless and odorless gas that can build up inside a home or business due to malfunctioning heating units or other fuel-burning appliances, as well as by blocked chimneys and exhaust vents.
 While CO is odorless, a smoky or sooty smell is often generated by the malfunctioning appliance or blocked chimney.
 Signs that an appliance may be producing CO include condensation on walls and windows, house pets becoming sluggish, and residents suffering flu-like symptoms or feeling unusually tired.
 Individuals who believe they may be experiencing symptoms of CO poisoning should immediately seek fresh air and prompt medical attention.
 UGI recommends that all homes have working CO detectors on every floor, especially near heating equipment and bedrooms.

 · Keep the gas behind glass.
-If your gas fireplace is designed to use a glass panel, do not use the fireplace if the panel is removed, cracked, or broken.
+Do not use your gas fireplace if it is designed to use a glass panel and the panel is removed, cracked, or broken.
 Only allow a qualified service person to replace fireplace parts.

 · Use extra caution when using space heaters.
 Always place a space heater on a level, hard surface and keep anything flammable (such as paper, clothing, bedding curtains, or upholstered furniture) at least three feet away from the unit.
 Turn off space heaters before leaving the room.